-3.9 IMPROVEMENT OF ADMINISTRATIVE CAPACITY AND DELIVERY MECHANISM FOR DEVELOPMENT PROGRAMMES
+9. DEVELOPMENT ADMINISTRATION AND DELIVERY MECHANISM FOR DEVELOPMENT PROGRAMMES

 ADP is the major source of public investment in Bangladesh.
 Public investment in Bangladesh has been seen as a determining factor for overall investment outcome.
-However, the increased importance of public investment has not been matched by improved quantitative and qualitative delivery or monitoring of the ADP.
-In recent years both the pace and the quality of implementation of the ADP has come under close scrutiny.
-The budget should clearly spell out allocation to the carryover projects (the projects that were expected to be completed before 1 July 2010), continuing projects and new projects.
+However, the increased importance of public investment has not been matched by improved quantitative and qualitative monitoring of the ADP.
+In recent years both the pace of implementation and the quality of implementation of the ADP has come under close scrutiny.
+The budget should clearly spell out allocation to the carry-over projects (the projects that were expected to be implemented completely before 01 July 2010), continuing projects and new projects.
 A continuing effort to raise the pace of disbursement and quality of implementation appears to be the required strategy for the upcoming budget.
-The following strategies could be considered in this context.
+The following strategies could be considered in this context: